Betterment/webvalve/README.md

 ## Frequently Asked Questions

-> Can I use WebValve in environments like staging and demo?
+> Can I use WebValve in environments like staging, demo, and production?

 Yes!
-By default WebValve is only enabled in test and development environments; however, it can be enabled in other environments by setting `WEBVALVE_ENABLED=true`.
+By default WebValve is only enabled in test and development environments; however, it can be enabled in other environments by setting `WEBVALVE_ENABLED=true` (actually, any of 1/t/true will work).
 This can be useful for spinning up cheap, one-off environments for user-testing or demos.
+When WebValve is enabled in any environment other than development/test it will default services to enabled rather than disabled, allowing all traffic to pass-thru.
+This ensures that production-like environments are run integrated by default.
+You can change this behavior by setting `WEBVALVE_SERVICE_ENABLED_DEFAULT=false` (any of 0/f/false will work).
+This will default to the same experience as local development, defaulting services to disabled, intercepting all traffic.
+In either of these modes, you can use the `$SERVICE_ENABLED=true/false` to toggle a specific service into the desired state.

 > Can I use WebValve without Rails?